w3f/Grant-Milestone-Delivery/deliveries/eiger-PNS-milestone-1.md

 **Additional Information**

-We have outlined 28 work milestones that would deliver immutable native storage for Polkadot.
+In our conclusion, we outlined [28 work milestones](https://github.com/eigerco/polkadot-native-storage/blob/main/doc/report/src/new-conclusion.md#31-implementation) that would deliver immutable native storage for Polkadot.